Community Infrastructure Levy

 Administering and reporting on CIL receipts

-The council will pass on a proportion of the CIL receipts received in an area, as a result of chargeable CIL development commencing, to the relevant town or parish council.
+The council will pass on a proportion of the CIL receipts received in an area to the relevant town or parish council.
 The proportion received will dependent on whether a neighbourhood plan is in place at the time the development commences.
-In areas where there is no neighbourhood plan in place the amount received will be 15% of the CIL receipt up to an annual capped maximum of £100 per existing council tax dwelling.
+In areas where there is no neighbourhood plan in place, the amount received will be 15% of the CIL receipt up to an annual capped maximum of £100 per existing council tax dwelling.
 There is no cap in areas with a made neighbourhood plan and the amount received will be 25% of the CIL receipt.